archivesunleashed/archivesunleashed.org/content/new-york/index.md

 ![Accommodations](/images/accommodations.png)

 There are many choices for accommodations in the NY area!
-We encourage all of our out-of-town participants to check out the [MTA - New York City Transit Map](http://www.mta.info/nyct) to help spot areas close to campus.
+We encourage all of our out-of-town participants to check out the [MTA - New York City Transit Map](http://www.mta.info/nyct) to help spot areas close to campus and transit lines.
 The Butler Library is located near Columbia's main gate at W. 116th St and Broadway.

-If staying outside the city center, we'd recommend sticking to areas nearby.

 Staying in New York City doesn’t have to break the bank, which is why we like using some of the following aggregators to compare hotel rates: